MelonKony/millmint/drafts/utopia/vekllei/oldvekllei.md

 ## Politics

 {{< hint panel >}}
-**Politics** in Vekllei are characterised by postwar constitutional values of nonpartisan democracy and local municipalism.
-Political concern is aestheticised and developed along cultural and interpersonal lines -- a feature of life, but fundamentally participatory.
+**Politics** in Vekllei are characterised by postwar constitutional values of nonpartisan democracy and transparency of power.
+Political concern is aestheticised and developed along cultural and interpersonal lines; as a feature of life, but fundamentally participatory.
 In truth, at least with regards to domestic concern, Vekllei's daily affairs are basically autonomous, and politics remains the concern of an educated, invested class of people.
 {{< /hint >}}

 Vekllei is a unitary city-state and nonpartisan parliamentary democracy, divided into crown lakes, boroughs and provincial administrative divisions.
 It retains the territory of Vekllei as a sovereign of the country, in keeping with *Upen*, but otherwise the prime ministers have equal executive power, with disputes mediated by the Crown Senate.
 Vekllei retains a parliamentary system as a legacy of British occupation, but has since developed several indigenous features including its land-sovereign and twin ministership.
 The Vekllei system also incorporates American political features, including a constitution and bicameral house system.